BitesizedLion/TidalRPC/README.md

 The way it works is, it runs a web server on port 3650 (by default) which Tidal sends all track information to.

 To change the port, you need to go to `%programdata%\SteelSeries\SteelSeries Engine 3\coreProps.json`.

+### If you want to support the development of TidalRPC, you can donate at [https://www.buymeacoffee.com/caspr](https://www.buymeacoffee.com/caspr).

 ## Features